My role at Hirsch:

 My journey to Hirsch:

 I have more than a decade’s worth of experience in arts, education, and environmental nonprofits.
 Prior to joining Hirsch Philanthropy Partners, I worked as a nonprofit consultant building vision and capacity, developing organizational plans and budgets, and fundraising.
 I have been fortunate to partner with and learn from a wide variety of Bay Area arts organizations over the course of my career, including Headlands Center for the Arts, Bay Area Music Project, Yerba Buena Center for the Arts, Leap Arts in Education, Opera Parallèle, Tenderloin Museum, and many more.
-I currently serve as an advisory board member at the Tenderloin Museum and am an alum of the Rockwood Leadership Institute’s Art of Leadership program.
+I am an alum of the Rockwood Leadership Institute’s Art of Leadership program, and have served as a grants panelist with the San Francisco Arts Commission and the California Arts Council.
 I graduated with highest honors in English from the University of California, Berkeley, and recently studied Spanish while living in Mexico City.

 What inspires my work: